expo/expo/docs/pages/versions/unversioned/sdk/device.md

 - `Device.brand: string`

   Gets the device brand.
-The consumer-visible brand with which the product/hardware will be associated, if any.
+The consumer-visible brand of the product/hardware.

   - iOS: `"Apple"`
   - Android: e.g., `"Xiaomi"`